opendp/deployments-registry-ui/pages/index.md

 This registry aims to make these choices transparent, particularly to practitioners deploying differential privacy.
 The goal is to support informed debate and decision-making, using existing deployments as a baseline.
 Overtime, the goal is to see an emergence of best practices.

 The registry provides space to describe important technical and sociotechnical dimensions of any given deployment.
-As applications of differential privacy grow and evolve over time, these dimensions may ENT also expand.
+As applications of differential privacy grow and evolve over time, these dimensions may also expand.